RedHatOfficial/miq-Utilities/README.md

 # Features
 The high level features of this ManageIQ extension.

-* Service
+* Infrastructure
-  * Thread safe (multiple simultaneous provisions) set VM names method with user provided prefix for use with service provisoning state machine
   * VM
     * set custom attributes
     * set tags
     * start
     * VMWare DRS cluster best fit with scope placement
     * VMWare customized folder placement
+  * Providers / Clusters / Hosts
+    * Dynamic dialog methods and instances for getting the LANs for the selected object and for tagging those LANs
+    * Method for determining templated based on a selected location tag on providers and OS tag on tempaltes
 * Service
+  * Thread safe (multiple simultaneous provisions) set VM names method with user provided prefix for use with service provisoning state machine
   * `Infrastructure/VM/Provisioning/Naming/vmname` implementation with support for variable suffix counter length and specified domain name
   * Provision complete email with hostname ands IPs
   * Provision new VM(s) to an existing service
   * Resize primary VM disk
   * Add additional disks to VM
+* System
+  * Dynamic Diaglog methods and instances for getting tags and tag categories
+  * Methods for adding and removing tags from LANs
 * Logging helpers

 # Automate